Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Does a Maltese Shed a Lot?
-Care and Grooming Tips
+Vet-Verified Care and Grooming Tips

-dogster paw divider
+dogster face divider

 The Maltese Coat

 The Maltese is a beautiful little dog that is known for their black eyes and nose amidst a glorious long coat of white hair.
 First of all, there is actually no such thing as a true hypoallergenic or a completely non-shedding dog.
-But some dogs don’t shed nearly as much as others, and the Maltese is one of those.
+But some breeds don’t shed nearly as much as others, and the Maltese is one of those.

+The first advantage that the Maltese have is their size: A small dog will typically shed less amount of hair than a large dog.
+Their second advantage is their silky long coat.
 Maltese have a single coat of hair, and these two combinations mean they have a lot less hair to shed.
 Dogs like Huskies have double coats of short fur that create blizzards of fur inside the home when brushed.

 maltese dog in meadow